Learn

 - The fair line

-- The median devigged probability across every major book — the consensus price, before anyone's margin.
+- The median devigged probability across every major book.
+The consensus price, before anyone's margin.

 - Edge